Freedom is a Constant Struggle: The Mississippi Civil Rights Movement and Its Legacy, (University of Chicago Press), 2004. (Link)

 “Studying Movement Campaigns and Conflict Dynamics,” In Progress, with Sarah Gaby

-Forthcoming.
-“Leading Associations: How Leadership Teams Generate Leader Time Contributions,” with Matt Baggetta and Hahrie Han, American Sociological Review.
+2013.
+“Leading Associations: How Leadership Teams Generate Leader Time Contributions,” with Matthew Baggetta and Hahrie Han, American Sociological Review 78:544-573.
+(Link)

 2012.
 “Strategy in Action: Introduction” In G. Maney, R. V. Kutz- Flamenbaum, D. Rohlinger and J. Goodwin (editors).
 Strategy in Action.
 Minneapolis, MN: University of Minnesota Press. (with G. Maney, R. V. Kutz-Flamenbaum, D. Rohlinger and J. Goodwin)